mosip/inji-certify/README.md

     * Set the hostname of the endpoints correctly as per your docker setup
     * Now generate a DID, create a credential schema and create an issuance registry
         * take note of `$.schema[0].author`  and  `$.schema[0].id` from the create credential schema request
+6. Change the variable `active_profile_env` in [esignet](docker-compose/docker-compose-certify/docker-compose.yml#L79) and [certify](docker-compose/docker-compose-certify/docker-compose.yml#L103) to `active_profile_env=default,sunbird-insurance`
-6. Create a folder with name loader_path [here](docker-compose/docker-compose-certify).
+7. Create a folder with name loader_path [here](docker-compose/docker-compose-certify).
-7. Add the jar file of Digital Credential Stack(DCS) plugin implementations for eSignet and certify:
+8. Add the jar file of Digital Credential Stack(DCS) plugin implementations for eSignet and certify:
      * For eSignet:
        * create a folder with name esignet inside loader_path folder created in the above step and add the jar files inside the folder.
        *  JAR file for sunbird can be downloaded [here](https://mvnrepository.com/artifact/io.mosip.esignet.sunbirdrc/sunbird-rc-esignet-integration-impl).